sunny-chung/kdatetime-multiplatform/README.md

 - Only English is supported for locale-specific inputs and outputs

 # Known Issues
 - Date-time parser can only parse integers with exact length specified in the pattern.
 If this condition does not meet, exceptions might not be thrown, instead wrong result might be returned.
-- In most of the cases, input values are not validated.

 # For Developers